How to Tell When it's Time to Replace Your Plumbing and What to Expect

 FAQ Section

-How much will it cost to replace the plumbing?
+What is the cost to replace the plumbing?

-Do I need to change my plumbing if there’s a leak?
+Should I replace my plumbing if I have a leak?

 What type of pipes should I use to replace my plumbing?